-Diplomatic Conference on Trade & Human Rights
+13/7/2013: Diplomatic Conference on Trade & Human Rights

-The EIUC Diplomatic Conference on Trade and Human Rights has been opened on Saturday 13th July by Prof. Horst Fischer, EIUC President, and Mr. Engelbert Theuermann, President of the CoHom.
+The EIUC Diplomatic Conference on Trade and Human Rights will be held in Venice on 13 July 2013 and will be opened by Prof. Horst Fischer, EIUC President, and Mr. Engelbert Theuermann, President of the CoHom.

-This Diplomatic Conference aimed at brainstorming on the given topic trying to come up with a list of recommendations for a more effective EU policy in regards to external relations that could be used by the members of the EU CoHom group present to the conference in their daily work.
+This Diplomatic Conference aims at brainstorming on the given topic trying to come up with a list of recommendations for a more effective EU policy in regards to external relations that can be used by the members of the EU CoHom group present to the conference in their daily work.

-The conference has also been attended by several international specialists together with academics and experts from EIUC universities and associated organisations, EIUC Advisory Board members, and Human Rights and democratisation experts from the EU institutions, such as:
+The conference will also be attended by several international specialists together with academics and experts from EIUC universities and associated organisations, EIUC Advisory Board members, and human rights and democratisation experts from the EU institutions, such as:

-- Vital Moreira, European Parliament President of INTA - Frank Hoffmeister, Deputy Head of Cabinet, EU Commissioner Karel De Gucht - Arancha Gonzalez, Chief of staff at World Trade Organisation - Francis Maupain, ILO - Franz Ebert, Max Planck Institute for Comparative Public Law and International Law - Wolfgang Benedek, University of Graz. - Dzidzek Kedzia, Chairperson of the UN Committee of Economic Social and Cultural Rights Adam Mickiewicz University in Poznan - Fabrizio Marrella, Dean of the EIUC Human Rights Village Ca' Foscari University of Venice
+- Vital Moreira, European Parliament, President of INTA - Frank Hoffmeister, Deputy Head of Cabinet, EU Commissioner Karel De Gucht - Arancha Gonzalez, Chief of staff at World Trade Organisation - Francis Maupain, ILO - Franz Ebert, Max Planck Institute for Comparative Public Law and International Law

+- Wolfgang Benedek, University of Graz - Dzidzek Kedzia, Chairperson of the UN Committee of Economic Social and Cultural Rights; Adam Mickiewicz University in Poznan - Fabrizio Marrella, Dean of the EIUC Human Rights Village; Ca' Foscari University of Venice